The Best Watercolor Paints for Beginners

 Don’t just think of Crayola or the ubiquitous Michaels set for watercolor pan sets.
 Watercolor pan sets can be nice and can even cost several hundred dollars!

 Luckily, my favorite pan set is nowhere near that price.
 I think it’s decently priced for what you’re getting.
-The Windsor & Newton Cotman watercolor set is actually “student grade,” but I find the quality to be superior to any other set that I’ve tried.
+The Windsor & Newton Cotman watercolor set is actually “student grade,” but I find the quality superior to any other set I’ve tried.
 (Blick link)

-It comes with a small case, a small brush, and 12 half pans.
+It has a small case, a mini brush, and 12 half pans.
 The colors look dull in the pans, but don’t judge them by that!

 The paint is thick and contains a lot of pigment.
 And the colors mix beautifully!
 The color selection is really lovely to start out with.